defaultxr/xr-abstractions/README.md

 fx
 ===

-abstractions for many LADSPA effects, as well as interfaces for filters, etc.
+abstractions for many LADSPA effects, as well as interfaces for filters, etc. i might end up deleting a lot of these later since there's so many and it's hard to maintain them in a quality way.

 gen
 ===